IowaDave/C-with-Arduino/README.md

 * The main ".ino" sketch file will be compiled as C++ because that's how the IDE works.
 * Append the suffix ".cpp" to the tab names for other code modules in the project.

+Seriously.
+Changing the name of the code module shown above, to "my_module.cpp", is all it would take to make it work.

 The rest of this note addresses problems that I've encountered when using C modules in Arduino IDE projects.